It’s no secret that remote work can be amazing for your business.

 How do you maintain team alignment when working remotely?

-Share company goals and updates regularly.
-Use visual tools to track progress and priorities.
-Hold weekly team meetings to discuss challenges and celebrate wins.
-Keep a central source of truth for important information.
+Maintaining an openness with your company and sharing news often.
+Employ visual aids to track progress and priorities.
+Have weekly team meetings to talk about obstacles and successes.
+You should maintain a central repository of truth for key information.

 What are effective ways to motivate remote team members?